sugarlabs/sugar-docs/activity.md

 Write your own HTML activity
 ============================

-After you have [built](build.md.html) the development environment, enter the source directory in a sugar-build shell
+After you have [built](build.md.html) the development environment, enter the sugar-build shell

     ./osbuild
-    cd source

 Create an activity based on the default template